2. SAMPSON-CORY

 NEXT GENERATION: 1.
 PRIESTLEY-SAMPSON

 PREVIOUS GENERATIONS: 3.
-JOHN SAMPSON
+SAMPSON

 3. ELIZABETH LEE